nnaik39/context-vqa/README.md

 # Context-VQA: Towards Context-Aware and Purposeful Visual Question Answering

-This repository includes the code and dataset for the paper, ["Context-VQA: Towards Context-Aware and Purposeful Visual Question Answering"](https://arxiv.org/abs/2307.15745).
+This repository includes the code and dataset for the paper [Context-VQA: Towards Context-Aware and Purposeful Visual Question Answering](https://arxiv.org/abs/2307.15745).

-To download the initial version of our dataset, please navigate to
+To download the initial version of our dataset, please navigate to ContextVQA_dataset/

-To access the code necessary to replicate our figure showing the distribution of question types, please run: python3 bar_plot.py.
+To access the code necessary to replicate our figure showing the distribution of question types, run: python3 bar_plot.py.

+## Examples

+## Dataset Format

 The data is stored in this format: k